 What is the battery life like?

 The battery life is not brilliant if I am honest.
-I have found that as long as I charge it before I want to use it I don’t have a problem but if I forget to recharge it between pumps it becomes slow and sluggish and less efficient.
+I have found that as long as I charge the Elvie before I want to use it I don’t have a problem but if I forget to recharge it between pumps it becomes slow and sluggish and less efficient.
 Habit is everything, remember to charge it and you wont have a problem as a fully charged Elvie will easily last for up to 2 hours whilst you express one or even both breasts.